 This sticky date pudding is not quite like others.
-It is gluten free and grain free depending on your buckwheat definition.
-There are no refined sugars either, unlike the original that is loaded with brown sugar – which is just white sugar with molasses added back in – go figure!?
+It is gluten free and grain free.
+There are no refined sugars either, unlike the original that is loaded with brown sugar – which as it turns out is just white sugar with molasses added back in – go figure!?
 The fudge sauce has no cream in it!
 If you’re starting to be put off, don’t be.
-I put the challenge out to you last week: What should I healthify next?
-There was a resounding cry for sticky date pudding through the virtual corridors of facebook, so here we are.
+I put the challenge out to you last week: What should I create a better-treat version of next?
+There was a resounding cry for sticky date pudding through the virtual corridors of Facebook, so here we are.

 Now, this is hardly a bowl of steamed green veg.
-When healthifying desserts, it’s about converting and modifying recipes to ensuring our body doesn’t go on a crazy insulin rollercoaster ride, nor does it give our digestive system a hammering with refined ingredients.
-What I also like to do is add a wider range of nutrients in, by sneaking things like chia seeds in, coconut oil where possible and if sugars play a part, then fruits or molasses here, to give us a whole lot more minerals and vitamins for our sweet buck.
-I hope you love it!
+When healthifying desserts, it’s about converting and modifying recipes to ensuring our body doesn’t go on a crazy insulin rollercoaster ride, nor does it give our digestive system a hammering with refined ingredients and the additives often found in packaged ultra-processed foods.

 You can easily keep leftovers in the freezer – hahahaha.
 Leftovers.

 And there you have it.
 You MUST send me your pics.

 For all those wondering why we have to stop using white flour and sugar?
 Well, basically they just fill, bloat and addict us.
 There’s nothing positive gained other than the taste.
 Everything else is negative.
 With real food baking, you get nourishment from all the ingredients in the recipe, and they’re delicious, and you actually get full and satisfied because despite being yummy, they’re actually nourishing – and that just kind of seems to make perfectly delicious sense, doesn’t it!?

 Sticky Date Pudding Recipe